Flute Ninja's Bio 笛忍者の伝記

 On July 2nd, 2017, I had the fortunate opportunity to be in two concerts in Japan.
 One was in Osaka, the other was in Tokyo.
 I've also performed two more times in a dojo that teaches the Ninja arts located in Tokyo.
 Going to Japan was truly a dream come true for me!

 n 2011, in a local talent show, I was awarded 2nd place internationally as “Best Solo Musician."

 I've also had the honor and opportunity to collaborate with a foreign film director and a composer to make music for their Sci Fi movie entitled "Penthesilea", and I've worked with great musicians and artists on Youtube.
 It's awesome to be able to connect with these people and to share our work with others.

 My music has been featured on a Japanese radio station called Blue Heron Radio.
 This internet radio station plays traditional and contemporary Japanese music.
 I am honored to be apart of their lineup.

 Other Things About Me

 I have been studying Japanese on my own.
 I'm not quite skilled at it, yet, but I am doing my best.
 As a hobby, I enjoy practicing Shodo.
 I want to be able to combine shodo with my music.
-I am also a martial artist, currently in the Bujinkan.
-My goal is to become an instructor in ninjutsu so that I could one day teach and help others.
+I am also a martial artist.
+My goal is to become an instructor in Budo so that I could one day teach and help others.
 I am a poet and an artist.
-I enjoy drawing and painting nature and landscapes.
-My inspiration came from Bob Ross.
+I enjoy drawing and painting nature and abstract.
+My inspiration came from Bob Ross and abstract painters.